NataliaVelasquez18/Election_Analysis/README.md

-# OVERVIEW OF ELECTION AUDIT:
+# Overview of election audit:

 Explain the purpose of this election audit analysis